AhmadBanaag/Asaixc_Gallery/README.md

 - Browse a collection of historical Philippine paintings.
 - Learn about the artists, the stories behind the paintings, and their cultural importance.
-- A simple but yeat impactful final project for ICT - 01.
+- A simple but yet impactful final project for ICT - 01.

 ## Paintings Included 🎨